payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 * The Flavours package will fail with an error message if user tries to load a package which was not built for the values of the depenency packages loaded.
 * The Flavours package will fail to load with an error message if any dependent package is not already loaded.
 In particular, it will not attempt to default these.
+So if such defaults are desired, you will need to have initialization scripts automatically load the appropriate modules.
 * The Flavours package does not include any mechanism for more intelligent defaulting.
 I.e., if an user requests to load a package without specifying the version desired, the version will be defaulted to the latest version (or whatever the ``.modulerc`` file specifies) without regard for which versions